brandonguigo/k8s-local-bench/docs/CLI.md

 Notes:

-- The command references `config.CliConfig.Debug` and respects the global debug setting.
+- The command references `config.CliConfig.Debug` and respects the global debug setting (or `LOG_LEVEL=debug`).
-- After cluster creation the tool attempts to start a simple load balancer helper.
-The background/foreground behavior is controlled with `--lb-foreground`.
+- `create` performs additional convenience steps by default:
+  - It initializes a `local-argo` git repository under the configured `directory` (or CWD when not set), if not disabled.
+  - It patches the kind config to mount the `local-argo` directory into the kind nodes at `/mnt/local-argo`.
+  - If the `local-stack` chart is missing in `local-argo/charts/local-stack`, the CLI downloads the chart path from the repository `brandonguigo/k8s-local-bench` (ref: `main`) into that location and commits the change to the `local-argo` repo.
+  - Unless `--disable-argocd` is set, the CLI will install or upgrade ArgoCD via the Helm SDK and mount the `local-argo` repo into ArgoCD.
+  - After cluster creation the CLI applies bootstrap manifests from `local-argo/charts/local-stack/bootstrap` into the cluster.

 ### cluster destroy